 Totnes Pride 2018 Theme – Marsha Was Her Name

 Although often overlooked, Marsha P. Johnson is said to be among the first people to confront the police at the Stonewall uprising in 1969.
-Her actions set in motion a chain of events that changed the lives of LGBTQIA+ people around the world.

 Too often the actions of Marsha and those like her are ignored, erased and hidden, not just from what we are taught at school but in how our past is spoken about, sometimes from even within our community.
 Marsha fought for the unheard to have a voice and the forgotten to be remembered and along with many others, paved the way for a more loving, inclusive and embracing world.